Personal Development: Everything You Need to Know to Get Started.

 Make personal development a routine activity.
 A process that’s part of everyday life.
 Yes, you’re busy.
 Everyone is nowadays.
 So, you need something that’s with you as you’re on the go, as well as time set aside to reflect and think hard.

-We recommend 30 minutes a week dedicated to thinking about your development.
+For reflection, we recommend 30 minutes across a week dedicated to thinking about your development.
 Put protected time in your calendar.
 Block out distractions.
 Turn your notifications off.
 Close email.
 And have some you time.

 This is YOUR TIME each week.
 Time to concentrate on recent developments – lessons, successes, strengths, reflections, feedback etc.